2026 MCAT Test Dates and Score Release Dates

 What to Do While You Wait for MCAT Results

 Waiting for your MCAT score results is undeniably stressful.
-After all of that hard work, you just want to know how you did so that you can move on with the rest of your application or determine if you want to take the MCAT again.
+After all that hard work, you just want to know how you did, so you can move on with the rest of your application or decide whether to take the MCAT again.
 But for better or worse, your MCAT score is out of your hands for a month or more after you take the test.

 Regardless of your results, you’ve just crossed a significant milestone in your medical education and future career.
-Visit friends and family, invest some time in your hobbies, eat some good food, practice mindfulness, exercise, and do whatever you need to in order to relax and find some balance.
+Visit friends and family, spend some time on your hobbies, eat good food, practice mindfulness, exercise, and do whatever you need to do to relax and find some balance.

 Once you’ve taken a short break to rejuvenate yourself, you can turn your attention back to the other essential components of your medical school application, such as building relationships and gaining extracurricular experience.

-If you are a traditional student taking the MCAT in your final years of premed, you’ll still have a lot on your plate after taking the MCAT.
+If you are a traditional student taking the MCAT in your final premed years, you’ll still have a lot on your plate afterward.
 Find solace in knowing one aspect of your application is complete, but remember that your MCAT results are now outside of your control.
 You can’t change how you did on the test, so put your effort into the areas you do have control over, such as your extracurricular experiences and GPA.

 How to Access Your MCAT Score Once It’s Released